How Enlightened was the Enlightenment?

 The problem is, says Porter, that during the Enlightenment ‘the living and spiritual Ptolomaic-Aristotelian cosmology was replaced by the mechanical philosophy, which saw the natural world as essentially inert, dead… governed by regular laws (which were ultimately divinely created).’

-One approach to this
+One approach to this issue is

-with the particular view of scientific method adopted by e.g. Malthus, Bacon,
+particular view of scientific method adopted by e.g. Malthus, Bacon,

 6.3 others (in alphabetical order):